rails/rails/guides/source/engines.md

 $ rake railties:install:migrations
 ```

-This command, when run for the first time will copy over all the migrations from the engine.
+This command, when run for the first time, will copy over all the migrations from the engine.
 When run the next time, it will only copy over migrations that haven't been copied over already.
 The first run for this command will output something such as this:

 ```bash
 Copied migration [timestamp_1]_create_blorgh_posts.rb from blorgh